SphoortiMetri/data_analysis_noshow_appointments/README.md

 1. Learn about all the steps involved in a typical data analysis process
 2. Be comfortable posing questions that can be answered with a given dataset and then answering those questions
 3. Know how to investigate problems in a dataset and wrangle the data into a format you can use
-4. Have experience communicating the results of analysis
+4. Communicate the results of analysis
 5. Be able to use vectorized operations in NumPy and pandas to speed up your data analysis code
 6. Familiarize with pandas' Series and DataFrame objects, which let you access your data more conveniently
 7. Know how to use Matplotlib to produce plots showing my findings